-While a high level of the muscle enzyme creatine phosphokinase can signal a muscular or heart disease, it may also indicate that you have worked out just before your blood sample was collected.
+While a high level of the muscle enzyme creatine phosphokinase can signal a muscular or heart disease, it may also indicate that you had worked out just before your blood sample was collected.

 An Abnormal Test Report May Not Mean You Are Sick.
 When Should You Be Concerned?

-It is important to note too that reference ranges may vary slightly from one lab to another.
-So, depending on the lab, your results may show at the high or low end of normal or out of the normal range.
-It is easy to jump to conclusions but rather discuss your results with your primary healthcare provider.
+It is important to note that reference ranges may vary slightly from one Lab to another.
+So, depending on the Lab, your results may show at the high or low end of average or out of the normal range.
+It is easy to jump to conclusions, but rather discuss your results with your primary healthcare provider.

 An abnormal blood test report on its own isn’t conclusive.
-Rather look at and compare your results to previous tests.
-If there is a sudden change from your normal range or an out-of-the-ordinary spike, then there may be some reason for concern.
+Instead, look at and compare your results to previous tests.
+If there is a sudden change from your usual range or an out-of-the-ordinary spike, there may be some reason for concern.

-It is important to have regular blood tests to monitor your health.
+It is essential to have regular blood tests to monitor your health.
 Avoid skipping routine blood tests and have a check-up every year even if you feel fine.
-Your doctor can get a better and clearer picture of your health trends with a proper record of blood markers.
+Your doctor can get a better and more precise picture of your health trends with a proper record of blood markers.

 Normal May Vary.
 Why It Is Important to Establish Your Normal Baseline.

-With Lab Me, you can easily establish your baseline normal.
-With the convenience of at-home blood testing and tracking, every blood test you get is placed in a graph so you can see how it is trending.
-Stock traders wouldn’t make a decision based on one day of trading data.
+With Lab Me, you can quickly establish your baseline normal.
+With the convenience of at-home blood testing and tracking, every blood test you get is placed on a graph so you can see how it is trending.
+Stock traders wouldn’t decide based on one day of trading data.
 Neither should you or your healthcare professional.

 Don’t base your health on a guess.
-Here are the most popular at-home blood tests that can help you make more informed decisions.
+Here are the most famous at-home blood tests that can help you make more informed decisions.

-Normal ranges are an indicator of what blood looks like for 95% of the population but this normal can vary according to sex and age.
+Normal ranges indicate what blood looks like for 95% of the population, but this normal can vary according to sex and age.

-The normal reference range for the number of red blood cells in a complete blood count is 5–6 million cells per microliter for men.
+The standard reference range for the number of red blood cells in a complete blood count is 5–6 million cells per microliter for men.
 The normal range for women is between 4 and 5 million per microliter.
-The normal level of hemoglobin test in the hemoglobin test is much lower for children (11–13 grams/deciliter) than for adult men (14–17 grams/deciliter).
+The average level of hemoglobin test in the hemoglobin test is much lower for children (11–13 grams/deciliter) than for adult men (14–17 grams/deciliter).